sajjadh47/temporary-access/readme.txt

 Give anyone a temporary access to your site for a limited amount of time with role.

 = Features: =
-- Enable/Disable Temporary Access
+- Activate or Deactivate Temporary Access
-- Select Any User
+- Choose Any User for Access
-- Restrict User With Time Limit
+- Set Time-Limited Access Restrictions
-- One Time Temporary Access Url
+- Generate a One-Time Temporary Access URL

 **Interested in contributing to Temporary Access?**
 Contact me sagorh672(at)gmail.com